 Due to the long-growing coat, the grooming is rather high maintenance.
 Bathing them can be tricky, and they need to be brushed frequently, or the fur needs to be kept trimmed short.
 Since I keep my shih-poo’s hair long, he needs to be brushed daily to keep his coat looking nice.
 Due to my schedule, there are times he simply has to go a day looking more like a ragamuffin than a dog.
 But even during busy times, he must be brushed several times a week to keep his fur from matting.
 A short coat would drastically reduce the time needed for bathing and brushing.

-A word of caution: some people have been led to believe that all poodle mixes are completely hypoallergenic and this is not the case.
+Some people have been led to believe that all poodle mixes are completely hypoallergenic—but this is not the case.
 The truth is that a poodle mix may shed less and cause a lower allergic reaction, but there is no guarantee.
 If it is extremely important to you to have a dog that will not cause an allergic reaction, consider fostering an adult and testing whether or not you have a reaction before committing to a particular breed.